 AYAHUASCA // DMT // LSD // PSYLOCYBIN // PEYOTE // MDMA // KETAMINE

-There's a lot of new research coming out that supports how some of these medicines can be incredibly beneficial under the right conditions and set setting.
+There's a lot of new research coming out that supports how some of these medicines can be incredibly beneficial under the right conditions and setting.
 Many of the experiences can be profound and deeply meaningful.
 Psychedelics often provide alternative perspective, insight, empathy and a deep sense of oneness.
 However, while many of these substances can be life changing, they are not always for the better.
 Some users report depersonalization, increased anxiety and paranoia months after their experience.
-Shamans, Neo-Shamans and spiritual leaders are often facilitating group without the proper individual post processing support that is often required for integration to happen.
+Shamans, Neo-Shamans and spiritual leaders often facilitate groups without the proper preparation or individual post processing support.
+Many feel that integration takes place hours after a ceremony or perhaps on a particular day, but true integration can take months or years.
 The integration process is the most important part after having one of these powerful non-ordinary states of consciousness experiences in order to truly heal, evolve, and create your life.

 While we're not here to discredit some of their methods, it is important to note that each individual seeking the therapeutic benefit of a hallucinogenic is uniquely different.
-Anyone who has gone to therapy, knows that a $20 self-help book cannot solve their problems.
-Similarly, a pill, root or mushroom will not solve anything without a long-term commitment to the integration process.
+Anyone who has gone through a self inquisition knows that a $20 self-help book can be informative, but it alone cannot help solve their unique problems.
+Similarly, a pill, root, or mushroom will not solve anything without a long-term commitment.
+It requires a new dynamic perspective, interpretations, relevance to our world, and lots practice.
 Integration in general requires the user to not just gain insight, but work constructively on the practice of questioning, self challenge and alternative ways of thought that are specific to each individual's story.

 With this understanding, we encourage users take caution and navigate responsibly.
-Carolina and Max are incredibly experienced in the substances and the experiences that users may have.
-They provide numerous modalities to assist clients to integrate their experiences.
-Carolina and Max DO NOT administer, promote or make referrals to any of these substances.
-Our service is strictly surrounding integration.
+We are well informed regarding the substances and the experiences that users may have.
+We DO NOT administer, promote or make referrals to any of these substances.
+Our services are strictly surrounding integration.

 It is important to note that most of these substances are listed as Schedule 1 Drugs by the U.S. Federal Government, meaning that they are classified as highly addictive, illegal and of no medical value.
 With that said, there is a lot of data coming from users, therapist, psychiatrist, scientists, doctors and many top university studies claiming that these empatheogens and psychoactive substances can greatly benefit users even through a single experience.